Albanian barbel: Distribution and ecology

-It occurs from the Mornos' to the Thyamis Rivers' drainage basins, and in Lake Amvrakia, Ioannina and Trichonida; it is absent from the Acheron and its tributaries, however.
-In addition, it is also found in the Pineios River's drainage basin on the Peloponnese.
-Though its range is not large, it is quite abundant and not considered a threatened species by the IUCN.
+The Albanian barbel is restricted to the Southwestern Balkans.
+Here it occurs in southern Albania and northwestern Greece from the Vjosa River south to the Pineios River in the Peloponnese.
+Its range includes lakes Pamvotida, Amvrakia and Trichonida.
+Though its range is not large, it is quite abundant but considered a near threatened species by the IUCN.

 The natural habitats of this fish are the lower course of rivers, lakes and water storage areas, over muddy or sandy bottom.
 Larvae and young fish gather in schools containing few if any other fishes in brackish bays and harbours.
 Adults are more solitary and live preferably in freshwater.
 L. albanicus is an omnivore, eating aquatic invertebrates (mainly insect larvae), algae and other plants, and detritus.
 They spawn in late spring to mid-summer (May to July) in slow-moving water over sandy ground at lake beaches and in river estuaries.
 A single female's eggs will be fertilised by the sperm of several (up to 7) males.
 This species becomes sexually mature at 3 or 4 years of age.
 It is long-lived, and can get up to 14 years old.